iEventz/Bloxflip-Auto-Rain-Joiner/README.md

 Bloxflip Rain Catcher is a simple easy non-lag python script that joins all Bloxflip rains for you automatically.
 It opens up a chrome webbrowser then clicks the rain button accordingly. https://bloxflip.com

-This program is paid and obfuscated
+This program is paid and obfuscated!
+Proof of it working is in the server also, I am open to live streaming it etc.

 ## Prices
 * One Day = 50 Robux (Limited Time)